 Since 1984, there have been repeated clashes between the Turkish military and the Kurdistan Workers' Party ("PKK"), an organization which is listed as a terrorist organization by, among others, Turkey, the European Union and the United States and which often takes refuge in the mountainous regions of the Kurdistan Region.
 In August 2011, following clashes between PKK members and the Turkish military that resulted in the death of 40 Turkish soldiers, the government of Turkey authorized Turkey's military to make incursions into northern parts of Iraq (including the Kurdistan Region) to carry out cross border assaults against the PKK.
 In October 2011, according to Turkish government officials, about 100 fighters from the PKK mounted simultaneous attacks on seven remote army outposts in Hakkari province, on Turkey's southeastern border with Iraq, killing 24 Turkish soldiers and wounding 18.
 On the next day, the Turkish military deployed troops into southeastern Turkey and northern Iraq from land and air, killing at least 15 Kurdish militants.
-Although Turkey and the PKK maintained a ceasefire between 2013 and 2015, tensions between the PKK and Turkey have escalated since and involve an unknown number of Turkish soldiers deployed in northern Iraq.
+Although Turkey have escalated since and involve an unknown number of Turkish soldiers deployed in northern Iraq.
 Violent clashes between the PKK and Turkey, which occasionally involves Turkish fighter jets targeting PKK positions in KRG territory, may adversely affect Oryx Petroleum's access to and ability to develop the Hawler license area.